Why Do Pediatricians Care About Climate Change?

 In a policy statement and technical report published today by the American Academy of Pediatrics, the academy urges legislators and pediatricians to work together to reduce the threat of climate change on children's health.
 That means promoting real changes, from pediatricians' offices to Capitol Hill.

-By Samantha Ahdoot, MD, FAAP, lead author of the American Academy of Pediatric's Policy Statement on Global Climate Change and Children's Health, which was updated on Oct.
+Samantha Ahdoot, MD, FAAP, is the lead author of the American Academy of Pediatric's Policy Statement on Global Climate Change and Children's Health, which was updated on Oct.
 26, 2015, and an accompanying Technical Report.